The Lightroom upload does not work.

 Make sure you have entered your username correctly.
 You can find the username here.

-When exporting files from Lightroom, make sure you selected "PicDrop" in the "Target Server" section (at the bottom).
+When exporting files from Lightroom, make sure you selected the preset "PicDrop" in the "Target Server" section (at the bottom).
 Please read our installation instructions very, very carefully, as such important details can be quickly overlooked.

 Please change your password in your picdrop account settings and then adjust the FTP settings in Lightroom.
 (Do not forget to save!)
 This option prevents typing and copying errors.